 If you have a fixed term tenancy with a private landlord and you want to leave before it’s due to end, your landlord can insist that you keep paying rent for the full length of the tenancy.
 You can’t simply end it by giving notice.

-There are some exceptions, for example if your tenancy agreement contains a break clause that allows either side to end the agreement before the end of the fixed term.
+There are some exceptions, for example if your tenancy agreement contains a break clause that allows you to end the agreement before the end of the fixed term.

 Ending a tenancy early

 Even if your tenancy agreement doesn’t say you can end it early, it's worth asking if your landlord is willing to negotiate.
-It may be convenient for both of you, for example, if the landlord is planning to repair and redecorate the property.
+The landlord is under no obligation to do this, but it may be convenient for both of you, for example, if the landlord is planning to repair and redecorate the property.

 They may be prepared to let you get out of the agreement.
 This is called 'surrendering' the tenancy.
 For a surrender to be valid, both sides must agree to it.
 Ask for any agreement to be put in writing, in case of a dispute later on in the tenancy.

-All the joint tenants and the landlord must agree to the surrender if you have a joint tenancy.
+The landlord and all the joint tenants must agree to the surrender if you have a joint tenancy.

 Agreements that are due to end